aminrj/aminrj.github.io/_posts/2026-03-05-attack-patterns-red-teaming.md

 ---

-## What Makes Agentic Attacks Hard to Find
+## What makes agentic attacks hard to find

 Before diving into frameworks and tooling, one insight from executing these attacks in my lab: **the most dangerous attack vectors are the simplest ones, because the LLM handles the exploitation complexity for the attacker.**